Construction Management is the highest circulation construction-based publication serving the UK built environment.

 Corcoran was nominated by Bexley College for her “extraordinary resilience and dedication in her HND Quantity Surveying programme”.

-She balanced the demands of academic life with the responsibilities of being a single parent and working part-time as a property developer.
+She balanced the demands of academic life with the responsibilities of working full-time running her property development business.

 Orpington College student and apprentice site manager with Galliford Try Ayse Dourmoush overcame some academic challenges on her HNC Construction Management (Construction Site Supervisor) course, which prompted her college to recognise her determination, resilience and commitment.